MichalMyczka/VideoLibraryTW/README.md

     ●This data should be read from the csv file.
     ●An additional checkbox with “archive” label
     ●Archived videos should not be visible whenever I’m retrieving data

+    #How to run application

+    To run application you need to have MongoDB, Node,js and Express installed.
+    1. First run Mongo server with command `sudo mongod`
+    2. Second run Express server with command `npm run dev`